oleksiyk/riakfs/README.md

 All methods will return a promise as well as call a usual callback

-RiakFS makes use of Riak 2i (secondary indexes) so it requires leveldb backend for both of its two buckets.
+RiakFS makes use of Riak 2i (secondary indexes) so it requires [LevelDB](http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/) backend for both of its two buckets.

 ## Siblings resolution